Olaf Marschall: Start and first successes in the GDR (1972–1990)

-Marschall's career started in the GDR at BSG Chemie Torgau and was soon transferred to 1.
+Marschall started playing soccer in the GDR at BSG Chemie Torgau and was soon transferred to 1.
 FC Lok Leipzig.
 There, he rose to stardom, becoming one of the most prolific scorers in the East German top-flight in the turbulent late 1980s and collecting caps for the East German football squad.
+There he made his debut in the DDR-Oberliga on 22 October 1983, at the age of 17, against Dynamo Dresden (2–2), when he was substituted on by his coach Harro Miller in the 62nd minute for Hans Richter.
+Under Miller's successor Hans-Ulrich Thomale, he became a regular player, although his goal quota varied greatly from season to season.
+In 1987 he reached the final of the UEFA Cup Winners' Cup with his club.
+In 1986 and 1987 he won the FDGB Cup with Leipzig, in 1986 and 1988 he was runner-up with his club in the GDR Oberliga.
 Marschall was regarded as a strong header which deft ballhandling skills, allowing him to play center-striker, hole and offensive midfield with equal effectiveness.
 He scored 43 goals in 135 Oberliga matches.